 Hosted by the Department of Mathematical Sciences, the goals of the Stevens Math Olympiad were to stimulate enthusiasm for mathematics, introduce important mathematical concepts to bright middle and high school students, and strengthen mathematical intuition while stimulating creativity and ingenuity.
-Those goals were attractive to New Jersey students, as the event "had even greater demand this year" than last, according to award-winning teaching associate professor and event co-organizer Jan Cannizzo.
+Those goals were attractive to New Jersey students, as the event "had even greater demand this year" than last, according to award-winning teaching assistant professor and event co-organizer Jan Cannizzo.
 It even had a waitlist.

 "We were once again able to welcome hundreds of students to the Stevens campus to try their hand at solving challenging and stimulating mathematical problems," said Cannizzo.
 Students with the top three scores for each grade level were tallied earlier this month and given certificates at a special ceremony.
 The winners are: